Bricktech2000/Notes/notes/matrix.md

 ### example

-_transforming a vector space into the null space of a ncertain matrix_
+_transforming a vector space into the null space of a certain matrix_

 let $W = span\{(1, 0, 0, 1), (1, 1, 1, 0), (2, 1, \circ 1, 1)\}$